LLNL/Abmarl/paper/paper.md

 # Statement of need

 In 2016, `@gym` published OpenAi Gym, an interface for single-agent simulations.
-This interface has become one of the most popular connections between simulation and training in reinformcent learning experimentation.
-It has been used by the standard set of benchmarks for single-agent reinforcement learning, including the Arcade Learning Environment `[@arcade]`.
+This interface defined one of the most popular connections between simulation and training in reinformcent learning experimentation.
+It has been used by many simulation benchmarks for single-agent reinforcement learning, including the Arcade Learning Environment `[@arcade]`.
 Since then the field of DRL has exploded in both algorithm development and simulation design, and over the past a few years researchers have been extending